mleonardallen/CarND-Vehicle-Detection/README.md

 ##### Pipeline Speed

 While I improved my pipeline speed far beyond my original pipeline, it is still not good enough to run in real time.
-In addition to batching operations like HOG featuers and classifier predictions, I think it might be useful to have a very fast classifier identify areas of interest using a simplified set of features and simplified classifier.
-If the simple classfier gets a match, then the more expensive classifier can then run around the area detected by the simple classifier.
+In addition to batching operations like HOG features and classifier predictions, I think it might be useful to have a very fast classifier identify areas of interest using a simplified set of features and simplified classifier.
+If the simple classifier gets a match, then the more expensive classifier can then run around the area detected by the simple classifier.

 Another thought is you could have a classifier with less accuracy but high precision by weighting the `Vehicle` class over the `Non Vehicle` class.
 If the accuracy can be lowered, then the model could in turn be simpler and run in a reduced amount of time.
 That would put more importance on a good method for removing false positives.

 Another way to improve the speed would just be to have a better window search with a reduced number of windows.
 Perhaps, it would even be okay to run the window search on sections of the image per each frame.
-For example, on frame 1 search the left most portion of the image, and on frame 2, move over just a little.
+For example, on frame 1 search the leftmost portion of the image, and on frame 2, move over just a little.
 Since there are several frames per second, the search probably isn't needed for every section of the image at every frame.

 ##### Label Method
 My Pipeline would notably fail in heavy traffic with many cars.
 I can imagine that the current label method would create one big blob as a single detection.
 Because of this, I think a more robust pipeline might just use the heatmaps to get more accurate measurements of individual detections.

 ##### Tracking

-I'd like to be able to track each object independantly during the overlaps, and continue to predict location when the vehicle is occluded.
+I'd like to be able to track each object independently during the overlaps, and continue to predict location when the vehicle is occluded.
 Briefly, I looked into the Kalman filter.
 I think this is probably a good step in being able to track each vehicle separately.